SomeWeekendReading/someweekendreading.github.io/_posts/2024-02-29-leap-year-revised.md

 365.2421897 = 365 + \frac{1}{4 + \frac{1}{7 + \frac{1}{1 + \frac{1}{3 + \frac{1}{27 + \cdots}}}}}
 $$

-The 5th continuand has a value of 27, which is much larger than its predecessors.
+The 5th continuand is 27, which is rather larger than its predecessors.
 This is a clue to truncate just before that, since the corrections will be tiny.
 This gives us the 4th convergent of:

 $$
 \begin{align*}